 God be with all those hurting today as a result of the Fort Hood massacre.

-6 Responses to “Welcome to September 10”
+6 thoughts on “Welcome to September 10”

 1. It hits hard.
 My brother has friends on that base.
 But even he admits that the vetting process isn’t what it probably should be.
 And even then, there’s not such a surplus of Army shrinks that he would have been tossed, anyway.